Group Retreat Protocol in Light of the Covid-19 Pandemic

 - With a maximum of 20 people, physical distancing can be practiced both in the Centrum dining room and upstairs gathering space.

 - Marks on the floor, spaced six feet apart, will designate the places where people can pause when moving throughout the Centrum.
 Traffic will flow in one direction.

 - Dining Room: No buffet service for meals.
-Meals will be served from the kitchen pass-through counter.
+Meals will be served from the kitchen pass-through counter or when weather permits, from the Centrum front porch.
 Table seating will be arranged to provide spaces for 20 guests with the safe physical distance criteria met.
+When weather permits, tables and chairs will also be set up for outside dining.
 Staff will eat after the guests have left the dining room.
-When weather allows, the Guild encourages the use of outdoor tables and chairs for meals.

 - The Guild encourages the use of outdoor spaces for communal activities.
 Such spaces include the Fiber Arts patio, the Centrum back deck with ground-level seating, the Garden, the Labyrinth and Finisterre.
 We are happy to set up seating for you in these spaces.

 - There will be a day-time quarantine space available for a guest exhibiting Covid symptoms until arrangements can be made for the guest to leave.

 - Accommodations for day-only attendees are available nearby.